Are you an adviser? Go to Unbiased Pro

 You might want to prioritise reducing your debt or paying down your mortgage.

-Having an easily available rainy-day fund could be your priority, or perhaps you’re interested in making ethical investments that are in line with your personal values, in businesses that benefit the environment, sustainability or fair trade.
+Having an easily available rainy-day fund could be your priority, or perhaps you want to make ethical investments in line with your personal values, in businesses that benefit the environment or focus on sustainability.

 Alternatively, you might prefer to play the long game and pay the money into your pension.

-Here, we take a look at some of the best ways to invest your 25k, and the pros and cons of each.
+Here, we look at some of the best ways to invest your 25k, and the pros and cons of each.

 Pay off any debt